hiatus/nukrypt/README.md

 ```

 ### Encrypt
-When called with `encrypt`, `nukrypt` will first generate a 128-bit key and write it to a file called `nukrypt.key` at the current working directory; if this file already exists, the program will safely exit.
+When called with `encrypt`, `nukrypt` will first generate a 128-bit key and write it to a file called `nukrypt.key` at the current working directory; if the file already exists, `nukrypt` will read it instead of overwriting it.
 After key generation, all `dir`s will be recursively encrypted.

 ```
 $ nukrypt encrypt ./encrypt-me/